Wood Rot Repair in Charleston, SC

 Common Varieties of Wood Rot

 There are actually quite a few different types of timber decay that you may encounter in or near the Charleston area, but most of them stay in nature where they belong and help to decompose fallen trees.
-When it comes to the varieties that affect residential or commercial properties and require Charleston wood rot repair, there are three broad categories that property owners should be aware of.
-They attack different areas of the timber fibers, but all have similar results in that they cause timber to soften and crumble.
+When it comes to the varieties that affect residential or commercial properties that require help with a Charleston wood rot repair project, there are three broad categories that property owners should be aware of.
+They attack different parts of the timber fibers, but all have similar results in that they cause timber to soften and crumble.

-- White Rot: This variant attacks lignin.
-Lignin is part of the structural fibers of timber.
+• White Rot: This variant attacks lignin, which is part of the structural fibers of timber.
 It breaks down lignin and leaves the lighter-colored cellulose intact.
-The material that's left behind has a whitish or yellowish look and a stringy, spongy texture.
-It thrives at room temperature, around 65 to 90 degrees Fahrenheit, so building interiors are an attractive place for it to grow, but the climate in Charleston means it's absolutely capable of growing outdoors here as well.
+The material that’s left behind has a whitish or yellowish look and a stringy, spongy texture.
+It thrives at room temperature, around 65 to 90 degrees Fahrenheit, so building interiors are an attractive place for it to grow, but the climate in Charleston means it’s absolutely capable of growing outdoors here as well.

-- Brown Rot: You'll often hear this type referred to as dry rot, but that's something of a misnomer—it still needs high moisture content to get started.
+• Brown Rot: You’ll often hear this type referred to as dry rot, but that’s something of a misnomer—it still needs high moisture content to get started.
 It attacks cellulose, leaving the darker-colored lignin behind, which causes the timber to shrink and break apart in cube-shaped chunks in a process called a cubical fracture.
 This variety thrives in the same temperature range as the white variant.
 However, it is considered more aggressive because, while it only affects timber, it is capable of crossing non-timber materials such as plaster and masonry to reach new patches of timber.
+This makes seeking dry rot repair right away incredibly important.

 Locations That Typically Require Charleston Wood Rot Repair